 Corporal punishment is the intentional use of physical force to cause bodily pain or discomfort as a penalty for unacceptable behavior.
 Corporal punishment includes any action that produces discomfort, such as:

 Corporal punishment is not an effective method of managing behavior.
 It does not teach a child how to act properly.
 At best, corporal punishment has only a temporary effect on behavior.
 And it may even make it worse.
-Not only does it reinforce some bad behavior, but also it teaches a child that physical force is the way to resolve conflict.
+Not only does it reinforce some problem behavior, but also it teaches a child that physical force is the way to resolve conflict.

 Corporal punishment can also have emotional and psychological effects, both short- and long-term, such as: